IvanKalinic/calendar-ambulance-application/README.md

 # App deployed on :
 https://elegant-hodgkin-be085f.netlify.app/

+# Rquirements in this task:

+The task is to create calendar of working hours in ambulance under the following conditions:
+- ambulance is working on even days from 8 to 14 a.m.
+- ambulance is working on odd days from 1 to 7 p.m.
+- break times in the morning are from 11 to 11.30 a.m. and in the afternoon from 4 to 4.30 p.m.

+This is the fixed calendar so it's displaying 7 days starting from tomorrow.
+You can choose free
+appointments according to restrictions described in app.
+It's also required to populate 15 random
+appointments that are busy on every refresh of the app.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).